 Make a down payment.

-Is it time to send your old vehicle to the great highway in the sky and start looking for something newer?
+Is it time to get rid of your older vehicle or should you repair it?
 While every situation is unique, using your tax refund as a down payment can help lower the overall cost you need to finance and lead to payments that better fit your budget.
 It can also help you avoid eventually owing more on your vehicle than it’s worth (also known as being “upside down” or “underwater” on your financing).
-Talk to a GM dealer about combining your down payment with other offers or incentives.
-And save yourself time at the dealership by filling out an online credit application before you go to see if you pre-qualify for financing.

 Treat your ride.